For reprint permissions please email us the name of the requested post/article along with the publication name.

-Nearly three decades later, all three boys’ cases remain unsolved.
+Three decades later, however, all three boys’ cases remain unsolved.

-“It was hard because he had been living with dad for a while and then came back and lived with me, and [his] younger brother and older sister were real close and he wanted to be in there.
-In tight,” she said.
+“It was hard because he had been living with [his] dad for a while and then came back and lived with me,” Nancy Allen said in the WHO-TV story broadcast Nov.
+25, 2010.
+“His younger brother and older sister were real close and he wanted to be in there, in tight.”

 They never got the chance for that to happen.

 The night before Easter in 1986, the teen left his southwest Emma Avenue home to hang out with friends and perhaps take in a movie just as his siblings prepared for a pizza dinner.

 “He walked out the door and the kids were getting ready to have pizza and I’ll never forget it as long as I live,” Allen told Brilbeck.
 “The last thing he said to me as he walked out the door was ‘Save me some pizza, Mom.
 I’ll be hungry when I get home.'”